Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 * Attribute: TODO.

-## @usageCredits
+## usageCreditsResponse

 * Attribute: TODO.

 ----

-## checkUser
+## checkNym

-*checkUser* downloads the public information for another client.
+*checkNym* downloads the public information for another client.
 For example, this message would be used to download another client’s public key so that we can send him a message and encrypt it to his key.
 If this message succeeds, it provides the public key for the specified user.
 If it fails, it returns your original request.

 * Attribute: TODO.

-## @checkUser
+## checkNymResponse

 * Attribute: TODO.